andris9/docker-wordpress-nginx/README.md

 For security reasons I created a sendmail replacement daemon that only sends messages to valid users found from the MySQL WordPress users table and not to arbitrary e-mail addresses.
 Downside is that you need to provide valid SMTP information for the container.

 One reason why you might not want to use this Dockerfile without modification is that the WordPress version installed is in Estonian language.
-You can change this this [here](Dockerfile#L61).
+You can change this [here](Dockerfile#L61).

 For upgrading WordPress version or adding themes/plugins through WordPress admin interface, use SSH user password found from the logs